Bias Association Discovery Framework for Open-Ended LLM Generations: Bias Association Discovery Framework

-\paragraph{Sample Data and Evaluation Metrics.} For evaluations of association extraction, we randomly sample 50 generations from the full dataset generated by Llama3.2-3B, covering balanced demographic identities and locations (ground truth annotations for (1) concept extraction, (2) decomposition into finer-grained concepts, and (3) unifying concepts).
+For evaluations of association extraction, we randomly sample 50 generations from the full dataset generated by Llama3.2-3B, covering balanced demographic identities and locations (ground truth annotations for (1) concept extraction, (2) decomposition into finer-grained concepts, and (3) unifying concepts).
 For the bias association step, we randomly sample 100 significantly associated concepts with manual annotation conducted by the authors.
 Each stage is independently reviewed and labeled by the authors to support rigorous and stage-specific evaluation.
-Details are provided in Appendix~\ref{sec:sample_data_appendix}.
+Details are provided in Appendix H.1.

 We assess each stage with appropriate metrics: precision and recall for concept extraction, decomposition accuracy for decomposition into finer-grained concepts, clustering metrics (homogeneity, completeness, V-measure) for unifying concepts, and exclusivity accuracy for evaluating bias associations.
 Qwen3-32B~\cite{qwen3technicalreport} is used as the primary LLM for all steps except unifying concepts (see Section~\ref{sec:asso_extract}).
-Full evaluation metrics with protocols are in Appendix~\ref{sec:eva_metrics_appendix}, and detailed results are reported below.
+Full evaluation metrics with protocols are in Appendix H.2, and detailed results are reported below.